Worthiit/My-termux-zsh/README.md

 # My-termux-zsh

+# it's all messed up so I'll fix  tomorrow

 I was tired of manually installing Zsh, fonts, themes, and plugins every time I reset Termux.
 I wanted a "Ducking" setup that installs everything in one command. ( it's for personal use but if you like ,you can also use it )

 So I built this.